Neyman's C(\alpha) Test for Unobserved Heterogeneity: The test for unobserved parameter heterogeneity

 \subsection{Asymptotic optimality of the $C(\alpha)$ test for parameter heterogeneity}

-Under the irregularity discussed above, in order to establish the optimality of the test statistics based on the second-order score function, one could consider modifying the Cram\'er type regularity conditions in \citeasnoun[Definition 3]{Neyman59}, requiring the density function to be five times differentiable and impose a Lipschitz condition on the fifth order derivative with respect to the parameter under test.
+Under the irregularity discussed above, in order to establish the optimality of the test statistics based on the second-order score function, one could consider modifying the Cram\'er type regularity conditions in \citeasnoun[Definition 3]{Neyman59}, requiring the density function to be five times differentiable pointwise and impose a Lipschitz condition on the fifth order derivative with respect to the parameter under test.
 The main motivation is to obtain a quadratic approximation of the log likelihood ratio using the second-order score function through a higher order Taylor expansion.
 To be more specific, using the example in Section \ref{2.2} as an illustration, for local alternatives $\lambda_{i} = \lambda_{0} + \tau \xi_{n} U_{i}$, with $\xi_{n}$ be a sequence that converges to zero at certain rate, we have the following Taylor expansion of the log likelihood ratio,

 Let $\xi_{n}$ be of order $n^{-1/4}$ and provided the third and fourth moments of $U$ are finite in addition to the zero mean and unit variance assumption, we obtain a quadratic approximation of the log-likelihood.
-More details of such regularity conditions can be found in \citeasnoun{Rotnitzky}, in which they consider the maximum likelihood estimation of $\xi$ in the irregular cases in a very general context. \\
+More details of such regularity conditions can be found in \citeasnoun{Rotnitzky}, in which they consider the maximum likelihood estimation of $\xi$ in the irregular cases in a very general context. \citeasnoun[Chapter 4]{Lindsay95} also has a brief discussion of this. \\